 In my last post I wrote about the two days it took me to get 1600km to Darwin from Mount Isa.
-Now I had four days where I planned to do no driving at all.
-The name of my motel was City Edge and that described it perfectly, nowhere was too far to walk to.
+Now I had four days where I planned no driving at all.
+The name of my motel was City Edge which described it perfectly, nowhere was too far to walk to.
 Darwin Harbour had surprisingly high cliff faces with a large tidal range and there were great views over the harbour and out to the Arafura Sea.

 There is a long and pleasant path along the cliffside promenade.
 From where I stood to Cox Peninsula on the other side of the harbour was a long 120km journey thanks to the harbour’s many channels.
 So perhaps too far to walk.

 It didn’t take long to find a reminder of the Second World War.
 I’ve written before about the bombing of Darwin, based on the book An Awkward Truth.
 The book was critical of the lack of preparation and secrecy that hamstrung recovery efforts but it lauded great courage.
 The Japanese bombing raid took place February 19, 1942 with the sinking of the US destroyer Peary the biggest loss of life.
 In the 1950s a diver salvaged this four-inch gun from the ship and the Australian Navy restored it for the 50th anniversary in 1992.
 The gun points to Peary’s final resting place.

 Further along the promenade was parliament house, the seat of the Northern Territory’s unicameral Legislative Assembly.
 Building work commenced in 1990 and it opened in 1994.
 According to the NT parliament website, the building was designed for Darwin’s tropical climate.
 “Its facade diffuses 80% of direct sunlight.
 Visitors are invited to note the top of each of the corner columns of the building, which represent an architectural salute to the site on which Parliament House stands.”